Attractive Nuisance: What It Is and Why You Should Care

 Playground equipment

-Few home features draw kids' attention more than playground equipment.
-Examples of playground equipment that are considered attractive nuisances include:
+Few home features draw kids’ attention more than playground equipment.
+Examples of playground equipment that insurers consider to be attractive nuisances include jungle gyms, trampolines, zip lines, treehouses, skateboard ramps, and playhouses.

 Old appliances

 Say you recently replaced your refrigerator or dishwasher and decided to store the old appliance outside until you can properly dispose of it.
-Old and abandoned appliances are a safety risk for children, who may be tempted to climb inside and could get trapped.
+Old and abandoned appliances are a safety risk for children, who may decide to climb inside and could get trapped.

 Holes or piles of dirt

 As a homeowner, you may receive a delivery of dirt or mulch for an upcoming landscaping project.
-Large holes in your yard or piles of dirt, sand, or mulch are considered attractive nuisances.
-A child could fall into a hole, ditch, or trench on your property and injure themselves.
-A child could also become trapped under a pile of dirt or sand if it shifts.
+Large holes in your yard or piles of dirt, sand, or mulch are considered attractive nuisances and can create hazardous conditions.
+A child could fall into a hole, ditch, or trench on your land and injure themselves, or a pile of dirt or sand could trap them if it shifts.

 Examples of such non-maintained nuisances include: